 NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

-This tutorial is part 1 of a series.
-Part 2 builds on this tutorial to explain how to handle selection on a single item (such as one element in a tree view).
+This tutorial is part 1 of a series and covers using a TopComponent’s Lookup.
+Part 2 explains selection for a single item (for example, one element in a tree view).

 Introduction to Selection

-Selection enables things such as context sensitive actions (actions that are enabled or disabled depending on what is displayed), and palette windows such as the Property Sheet or Navigator components in the IDE, which each display some aspect of whatever is selected.
+Selection allows for context-sensitive actions (enabled/disabled depending on selection), and palette windows such as the Property Sheet or Navigator components in the IDE, which display details of whatever is selected.

-has a bag of objects that it can put things into, and that other code is able to query.
-That bag of objects is its Lookup - essentially a Map where the keys are class objects and the values are objects that extend or implement the key-class.
-This is useful because it decouples the components that provide some object and the components that consume those objects so they can be implemented in separate modules, or new editors for existing objects can be provided without changing the rest of the system.
+Each TopComponent exposes a Lookup — a Map from class to objects of that type, that other components can query.
+This permits decoupling the components that provide some objects and the components that consume them, so they can be implemented in separate modules.
+New editors for existing objects can be provided without changing the rest\ of the system.

 Creating the NetBeans Platform Application Project

-The loosely-coupled modular example used in this tutorial will contain three modules constituting a NetBeans Platform application, as illustrated below:
+The example used in this tutorial will contain three modules constituting a NetBeans Platform application, as illustrated below:

-Start by creating the NetBeans Platform application that will contain all three modules:
+Lets start by creating the NetBeans Platform application that will contain all three modules.

-Choose Ctrl+Shift+N).
-Under Categories, expand Java with Ant, and select NetBeans Modules.
-Under Projects, select NetBeans Platform Application:
+1. Go to File > New Project.
+Under Categories, expand Java with Ant and select NetBeans Modules.
+Then select NetBeans Platform Application as Project type:

 You now have a NetBeans Platform application project, which is the container for the modules that you will be creating throughout this tutorial: